katef/libfsm/doc/advice.md

 A recommended workflow when using libfsm is:

-1. Validate the Regex
+1. Validate the regex

     Test behavior using any PCRE-compatible tool (e.g., [pcregrep(1)](https://man7.org/linux/man-pages/man1/pcregrep.1.html) on the CLI or [https://regex101.com/](https://regex101.com/) in the browser).

-2. Verify libfsm Compatibility
+2. Verify libfsm compatibility

     If unsupported constructs exist, libfsm reports the failing location:
     ```sh